(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 Their reward business, on the other hand, held significant growth potential.
 Here are just some of the indicators:

-- It allowed the firm to transition back to specialist (narrow) positioning in the market and capitalize on the existing strong reputation in the market;
+- It allowed the firm to transition back to specialist (narrow) positioning and capitalise on its strong reputation.

 - A retainer business model delivered a large chunk of revenue.
-This made it significantly easier to forecast revenue, which, in turn, translated into revenue stability and staffing predictability;
+This made it significantly easier to forecast revenue, which, in turn, translated into revenue stability, staffing predictability, and a less stressful business context.

-- The deep level of expertise in the field allowed the consultants to deliver high-value outcomes for clients, which enabled them to charge premium fees, resulting in strong gross margins and profits.
+- The deep level of expertise in the field enabled the consultants to deliver high-value outcomes for clients, which in turn allowed them to charge premium fees, resulting in strong gross margins and profits.

-In summary, the rewards business had been subsidizing the HR business for years, and it was time to end this practice.
+In summary, the rewards business had been subsidising the HR business for years, and it was time to end this practice.

 The outcome of eliminating 30% of the services

-As explained earlier, the two partners decided to fade out the HR services by only completing ongoing and legacy projects and not taking on any more clients in this field.
+As explained earlier, the two partners decided to phase out HR services by completing only ongoing and legacy projects and not taking on any new clients in this field.

-Within 18 months, they managed almost entirely to eliminate this function.
+Within 18 months, they managed to eliminate this function almost entirely.

-This, in turn, opened up resources to allocate towards the consultancy's rewards, compensations, and benefits practice.
-They added a subscription-based product offering salary benchmarking to clients.
+This, in turn, opened up resources to allocate towards the consultancy's rewards, compensation, and benefits practice.
+They added a subscription-based product offering and salary benchmarking to clients.

 Due to this internal restructuring and shifting gears, the consulting firm’s revenue decreased by €850K in 2022.